script8888/javascript-image-resizer-compressor/README.md

 This code provides a function to compress an image file while maintaining its aspect ratio.
 The function takes in a file object, a maximum width, and a maximum height as input and returns a Blob object.

-## Installation

-No installation is necessary for this code.
-Simply copy and paste the function into your JavaScript file.

 ## Usage

 To use the function, call it with the following parameters: